NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_VirtualPTDF_matrix.md

 **NOTE**: this example was made for the sake of completeness and considering the actual branch name and bus number is reccomended.

-As previosly mentioned, in order to evalute a single element of the `VirtualPTDF`, the entire row related to the selected branch must be considered.
+As previosly mentioned, in order to evaluate a single element of the `VirtualPTDF`, the entire row related to the selected branch must be considered.
 For this reason it is cached in the `VirtualPTDF` structure for later calls.
 This is evident by looking at the following example:

 ``` @repl tutorial_VirtualPTDF_matrix